Medical Student Research

 Aging and Geriatrics Medical Student Training in Aging Research – MSTAR

-Sponsored by the National Institute on Aging (NIA), the MSTAR program offers medical students an enriching experience in aging-related research and geriatrics, providing mentorship from top experts in the field.
+Sponsored by the National Institute on Aging (NIA), the MSTAR program offers medical students an enriching experience in aging-related research and geriatrics with mentorship from experts in the field.

-A list of summer research opportunities sponsored by the Center for Disease Control, aimed explicitly towards medical students.
+A list of summer research opportunities sponsored by the Centers for Disease Control and Prevention for medical students.

 Diabetes Research Centers – NIDDK Medical Student Research Program in Diabetes

-Sponsored by the NIH, this program offers medical students who are interested in doing research in the summer between their first and second year wonderful opportunities in areas of diabetes, hormone action, physiology and obesity.
+Sponsored by the NIH, this program offers opportunities in diabetes, hormone action, physiology and obesity.

 Inside the Match – Research Opportunities